geeknection/react-card-slide/README.md

 ### `cardGraphLineColor`

-Line that is defined to points in Graphic.
+Line that is defined to points in Graphic (In future).

 | Type             | Required |
 | ---------------- | -------- |